-- have eye problems. - have a parasitic (helminth) infection. - are scheduled to receive any vaccinations.
+- have eve problems. - have a parasitic (helminth) infection. - are scheduled to receive any vaccinations.
 You should not receive a "live vaccine" right before and during treatment with DUPIXENT. - are pregnant or plan to become pregnant.
-It is not known whether DUPIXENT will harm your unborn baby.

-Proposed Parisher Theories are pregnant to pregnant to pregnant to pregnant to pregnant to pregnant to pregnant.
-It is not known whether DUPIXENT will harm your unborn baby.
+It is not known whether DUPIXENT will harm your unborn baby. - Pregnancy Exposure Registry.

-The pregnant to pregnant to

-Pregnancy Exposure Registry.
 There is a pregnancy exposure registry for women who use DUPIXENT during pregnancy.
 The purpose of this registry is to collect information about the health of you and your baby.
 Your healthcare provider can enroll you in this registry.
-You may also enroll yourself or get more information about the registry by calling 1-877-311-8972 or going to https://mothertobaby.org/ongoing-study/dupixent/.

-are breastfeeding or plan to breastfeed.
+You may also enroll yourself or get more information about the registry by calling 1-877-311-8972 or going to https://mothertobaby.org/ongoing-study/dupixent/. - are breastfeeding or plan to breastfeed.
 It is not known whether DUPIXENT passes into your breast milk.